mustafamerttunali/deep-learning-training-gui/README.md

 ![Home](https://github.com/mustafamerttunali/Deep-Learning-Training-GUI/blob/master/doc_images/home.png)

 # Deep-Learning-Training-GUI
-This repository allows you to get started with a gui based training a Deep Learning model with no configuration needed!
-Set your labeled dataset and start the training right away and monitor it with TensorBoard.
+This repository allows you to get started with a gui based training a Deep Learning model with no detailed configuration needed!
+Set your labeled dataset and start the training right away and monitor it with TensorBoard or DLTGUI tool.

 # Getting started
 ### Prerequisites